VIAME/VIAME/examples/object_detection/README.rst

 Build Requirements
 ******************

-These are the build flags required to run this example, if building from the source.
+These are the build flags required to run these examples, if building from the source.
 In the pre-built binaries they are all enabled by default.

 | Minimum: